Home

 The GOLD RUSH changed the course California's history by bringing the full weight of the invaders' superior weaponry, their foreign diseases, and their greed for gold and land bearing down on the backward, ill-prepared aboriginal population of California.

-By many credible historical accounts, the ensuing U.S. Government and California state and local militia control over the Kumeyaay were blatantly GENOCIDAL to the California Indian peoples.
+By many credible and documented historical accounts, the ensuing U.S. government and California state and local militia control over the Kumeyaay were blatantly genocidal to the California Indian peoples

 For example:

-Likewise, the CALIFORNIA SPANISH MISSION SYSTEM was also disastrous to the ageless California Indian spirit and timeless culture — similar to the national Indian Boarding Schools in government attempts to assimilate Native American Indians into "civilized society" during this dark, bloody chapter in early American history.
+Likewise, the CALIFORNIA SPANISH MISSION SYSTEM was also disastrous to the ageless California Indian spirit and timeless culture in government-sanctioned attempts to assimilate Native American Indians into "civilized society" during this dark, bloody chapter in early American history.

 MISSION INDIANS POSTCARD